LukeMotti/GITHUB_GETTING_STARTED/README.md

   + Update the your local repository with files from previous `git add` commands.
 + `git push`
   + Push the `git commit` updates to the GitHub repository

+These commands will take a big bulk of your work with Git/GitHub.

 The [Hello World](https://guides.github.com/activities/hello-world/) in [GitHub guides](https://guides.github.com)
 shows the recommended work flow in GitHub with branches, pull requests etc. but we can take this at later time.